Padstool (signage): History

-The early twentieth century saw a dramatic increase in the number of cars; in 1920 the were about three thousand of them in the Netherlands.
+The early twentieth century saw a dramatic increase in the number of cars; in 1920 there were about three thousand of them in the Netherlands.
 Cyclists' objections lead to the development of separate bike paths (paths deliberately made too narrow for cars), and these paths needed their own signage.

 The Algemene Nederlandsche Wielrijdersbond (ANWB), disliking the cluttering of natural landscapes with pole-mounted bike signage, ran a prize competition in 1918 for a better design, intended to be locally-produced.
 Three prototypes were set up on the heath of Laren in early 1919.
 The winning design was by Johannes Hendrik Willem Leliman, a house architect from Baarn.
 The first twelve padstools were installed between Laren and Baarn in 1919, by the local Cycle Path Society and the ANWB, two closely-entwined organizations.
 In 1920, 13 more were installed, and by 1975 there were 32 hundred padstools.
 In 2019, there were about six thousand padstools in the Netherlands, clustered in certain areas.

 From 2000, the ANWB gradually ceased being responsible for padstools, and in 2012, they became the responsibility of the Nationale Bewegwijzeringsdienst.
 The ANWB's historian attributes this to conflict with the Dutch transport minister in 1999, and says that the transfer has led to a decrease in the quality of maintenance.

 Despite widespread use of satellite navigation, the signs were still widely used as of 2020.
 Unlike the newer numbered-node signs, they generally give local placenames, and so the two are used together.